ibug-lab/pollin-cam/README.md

 python home/ibuglab/pollin-cam/dht22.py # this starts the script
 ```

+If the terminal is reading out temperatures and humidities that make sense, great -- it's working!
+You can exit the script by entering `cntl+c`.

-## 7. Setup CRONTAB events for all camera trap scripts 📅
+## 8. Setup CRONTAB events for all camera trap scripts 📅
 Using the Witty Pi will start up and shutdown the Pi automatically to save on battery overnight.
 Because of this, we'll need to configure our Pi to automatically start our camera trap and temperature/humidity sensor script automatically each time the Pi boots up in the morning.
 For this, we'll use crontab, which is a job scheduler.

 ```